Nordix/keycloak-client-cert-lookup-for-envoy/README.md

 2024-10-11 09:15:29,052 WARN  [org.key.services] (build-13) KC-SERVICES0047: envoy (io.github.nordix.keycloak.services.x509.EnvoyProxySslClientCertificateLookupFactory) is implementing the internal SPI x509cert-lookup.
 This SPI is internal and may change without notice
 ```

-This warning is expected.
+This warning is expected, since the X509 client certificate lookup SPI is not guaranteed to be stable across Keycloak versions.
-Since the X509 client certificate lookup SPI is not stable across Keycloak versions, this project may require updates for newer Keycloak versions.
+This project may require updates for newer Keycloak versions.

 Refer to Keycloak's [Configuring Providers](https://www.keycloak.org/server/configuration-provider) documentation for more information.